kuip/meteor-plugins/README.md

 ## Intent
 The developer and end user should be able to hot-plug packages into the running Meteor app.
 This future package will upgrade the normal packages with this functionality plus eventual extra-functionality:

-* loose coupling of packages
+* loose coupling of packages (for package interactions)
+* loose dependecy of packages (for optional extensions)
-* package shared data space
+* package shared data space (for inter-package data exchange)
 * inter-package interactions
 * controlled extensibility

+We will define these in detail in the documentation as soon as these behaviors are implemented.

 ## Plans
 * have a complement app of the sort of Atmospherejs to choose packages from